omnes-ludunt/dfdl/README.md

 ./dfdl.py
 ```

-It will provide a list of different versions of each package, you
+It will provide a list of different versions of each package, you choose one
-choose one by entering its number and pressing enter.
-I'm currently
+by entering its number and pressing enter.
+I've generated a working directory
-using the latest 64 bit mac versions of all packages (e.g. with df 47.05),
-from which both the LNP and the dfhack Dwarf Fortress.apps work.
+with both LNP and the dfhack Dwarf Fortress.apps using the latest 64 bit mac
+versions of all packages (with df 47.05), except that I used the 0.47.05-r09
+version of PE's Starter Pack, as the later versions gave archive format errors.

 ## Dependencies